Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 It does not enable VNET peering on the cluster's VNET.
 For details on how to do that, see [VNET Peering](vnet-peering.md).

-From the preview Azure CLI image bash prompt, run:
+From the Azure CLI, run:

 ```bash
 CLUSTER_NAME=myuniqueclustername